COMP2406/COMP2406-F20/README.md

 [Student Submitted Tutorials](/submitted-tutorials): Tutorials created and submitted by other students.

 [Student Submitted Practice Problems](/submitted-problems): Practice problems submitted by other students, as well as solutions to those problems submitted by students.

+# Permissions
+ You will not be able to commit to the master branch, however you can create another branch, commit, and submit a PR